 With respect to the area affected by alopecia or the shape, alopecia is clustered to be identified easily.

 When the entire scalp is affected by alopecia, the situation is called alopecia totalis.
-It shouldn’t be mixed with Alopecia Universalis.
+You shouldn’t mix it with Alopecia Universalis.

 If hair loss is not limited to the scalp, where beard, eyebrows, eyelashes, and even body hair are affected, alopecia universitalis has occurred.

 Ophiasis means snake in Greek.
-It is a sub-category of Alopecia Areata, where a strip of hair loss is seen on the scalp.
+It is a sub-category of Alopecia Areata, where a strip of hair loss appears on the scalp.

-Diagnosing alopecia is not always a simple process, thus you’ll need to pay a visit to a doctor.
+Diagnosing alopecia is not always a simple process as the autoimmune disorder is so complex; thus you’ll need to pay a visit to a doctor.
 Blood tests for finding special disorders or antibodies, scalp biopsy, and examining hair under a microscope can be necessary to evaluate the situation.

 Is Hair Transplant an Option?

-If you are diagnosed with suffering from alopecia, ask your doctor about the possibility of hair transplantation for you in the future as autoimmune diseases can affect hair transplant results.
+If a doctor diagnoses that you are suffering from alopecia, ask your doctor about the possibility of hair transplantation for you in the future as autoimmune diseases can affect hair transplant results.